 Averse means (1) to be opposed or (2) to be strongly disinclined.
 Adverse means to be acting in opposition.
 Averse describes an attitude or a feeling, while adverse describes something that works against something else.
 The two adjectives are often confused.

 Adverse‘s corresponding noun is adversity.
-Averse‘s is averseness (aversity is not a dictionary-recognized word).
+Averse‘s is averseness (aversity is not a word so far recognized by dictionaries).
 As adverbs, they’re inflected similarly—adversely and aversely.

 Synonyms and examples